Bunk Bed Safety 101

 Bunk Bed Safety Guidelines from the Consumer Product Safety Commission

-- Children younger than 6-years-old never sleep in the upper bunk.
+- Children younger than 6-years-old should never sleep in the upper bunk.

-- Kids not be allowed to play on upper bunk beds.
+- Kids should not be allowed to play on upper bunk beds.

-- Parents avoid placing bunk beds close to ceiling fans or other ceiling fixtures.
+- Parents should avoid placing bunk beds close to ceiling fans or other ceiling fixtures.

-Also, make sure there are no slats or posts in your child’s bed where he can catch his head.
+Bunk beds are a great way to maximize space in a bedroom for two children sharing a room.
+But it’s important that parents follow the above tips to make sure the bunk beds are safe for their children..
 And finally––I know I’ve said this before, but I’m a baby doctor, so I have to keep saying it––always have working fire alarms, fire extinguishers and an escape plan in case of fire.